-The Unicaja Banco Group has an accounting policy for the classification of financial assets, which establishes the criteria to be applied in the SPPI tests, considering the information available in the corporate databases, the contractual documentation of the transactions and the quantitative and qualitative conclusions of the individualized analyses.
+The Bank has an accounting policy for the classification of financial assets which establishes the criteria to be applied in the SPPI tests, considering the information available in the corporate databases, the contractual documentation of the transactions, and the quantitative and qualitative conclusions of the individualized analyses.
 The information used is subject to the controls of the Bank's information systems and to the reviews of the second and third lines of defense.
 Among the controls applied, data quality checks are carried out.

-In this accounting policy, the Group defines the fair value of the financial asset at initial recognition as principal.
+In said accounting policy, Unicaja Banco defines the fair value of the financial asset as principal on initial recognition.
 This amount may change during the life of the financial asset, for example, if there is amortization of principal.